hmisty/coding/blockchain/ethereum/upgradable-contract/README.md

 $ truffle test
 ```

-共12个用例，测试通过：
+共25个用例，测试通过：

 ```
+  Contract: Managed
+    ✓ should the managed deployed()
+    ✓ should onlyManager to changeManager while isRunning (334ms)

+  Contract: Module
+    ✓ should the Module deployed()
+    ✓ should setup a new storage (115ms)
+    ✓ should setup a legacy storage (146ms)
+    ✓ should upgrade to a new module (372ms)
+    ✓ should change implementation and route function calls (112ms)

+  Contract: Owned
+    ✓ should the owned deployed()
+    ✓ should get/init the storage (172ms)
+    ✓ should get/setup/change owner (279ms)

+  Contract: KeyValueStorage
+    ✓ should the storage deployed()
+    ✓ should get/set address (72ms)
+    ✓ should get/set uint (72ms)
+    ✓ should get/set bool (68ms)
+    ✓ should get/set string (75ms)
+    ✓ should get/set bytes32 (63ms)
+    ✓ should get/set int (65ms)

   Contract: AppFactory
-    ✓ should create an App that has the AppImpl (354ms) ✓ should soft upgrade from AppImpl to AppImpl2 (197ms)
+    ✓ should create an App that has the AppImpl (216ms) ✓ should soft upgrade from AppImpl to AppImpl2 (197ms) ✓ should create then create again succeeds (474ms) ✓ should hard upgrade App v1 to App v2 (334ms)

   Contract: App
-    ✓ should have the version tag 0.0.1 (301ms)
+    ✓ should have the version tag 0.0.1 (209ms)
-    ✓ should enable an App (86ms)
+    ✓ should enable an App (53ms)
-    ✓ should set/get number of members (84ms)
+    ✓ should set/get number of members (64ms)

-  Contract: KeyValueStorage
-    ✓ should the storage deployed()
-    ✓ should get/set address (97ms)
-    ✓ should get/set uint (92ms)
-    ✓ should get/set bool (85ms)
-    ✓ should get/set string (88ms)
-    ✓ should get/set bytes32 (82ms)
-    ✓ should get/set int (84ms)
+    ✓ should check isMember and isAdmin (45ms)
 ```

 ## remix验证方法